LispCookbook/cl-cookbook/web-scraping.md

 ;;  "https://franz.com/")
 ~~~

-Actually before writting the `remove-if` (which works on any sequence,
+Actually before writing the `remove-if` (which works on any sequence,
 including vectors) I tested with a `(map 'vector …)` to see that the
 results where indeed `nil` or `t`.